Replica-symmetric approach to the typical eigenvalue fluctuations of Gaussian random matrices: Final remarks

+The present approach also yields an analytical expression for the $O(1/N)$ correction to the average $\left \langle I_N \right \rangle/N$, which agrees with exact results in the case of the GOE ensemble \cite{verbaar1984,dhesi1990,Itoi1997,Kalisch2002}.
+In the case of the GUE ensemble, the replica-symmetric saddle-point is not sufficient to recover the $O(1/N)$ correction to the average $\left \langle I_N \right \rangle/N$.
+This contribution arises from the integration of the $O(1/N)$ oscillatory correction to the average spectral density, which can be only computed by considering replica symmetry breaking \cite{Kamenev}.

 In comparison with the Coulomb gas method \cite{Dyson1}, whose application is limited to rotationally invariant ensembles, the replica method is more versatile, in the sense it can be applied to random matrix ensembles where the joint distribution of eigenvalues is not analytically known.
 The present paper opens the door to study the typical eigenvalue fluctuations of a class of random matrix ensembles where, similarly to rotationally invariant random matrices, the eigenvalues strongly repel each other, but their joint distribution is not available.
 An important example of this class of models is the ensemble of random regular graphs \cite{Wormald,Bollobas}, whose fluctuations of $I_N$ we will consider in a future work.
+In addition, it would be interesting to extend the present formalism to include replica symmetry breaking and then compare with the exact results.
+We leave this matter for future investigation.

 \ack

 FLM akcnowledges Isaac P\'erez Castillo for many interesting and important discussions.